Gas Stations

 - I don’t like the idea of

-while in fact they containu32
+gasandcostcontainingi32while in fact they containu32 - In addition

-- Should return an error when arrays sizes are invalid or does’nt match
+gas_station()- Should return an error when arrays sizes are invalid or does’nt match

 - Otherwise, it should return